 School districts must provide transportation for students who wish to remain in their school of origin, even if they move out of the district, as long as it is feasible and in the child's best interest.
 The McKinney-Vento Liaison can help set this up.
 School districts often use district school buses, vans, or other alternative transportation organized by the Liaison.

 What if our family disagrees with a decision made by the school district?

 In the event of a disagreement, the district has a Dispute Resolution Process in place.
 The student may enroll in school until the dispute is resolved.
 The McKinney-Vento Liaison can guide you through the Dispute Resolution Process.

 The Parent Center offers school-to-home workshops, events, and meetings to educate parents with knowledge of developmental milestones and norms and how to advocate for their children.

-Court Mandated Nurturing Parenting Classes are also available and a certificate of completion is provided upon completion.
+Court Mandated Nurturing Parenting Classes are also available.
+Upon completion of the classes, a certificate of completion is provided

 For more information contact: